Illinois moves to Phase 5; campus COVID-19 guidelines change

 Virtual appointments now are available at many campus offices.
 When possible, students and families should use this service instead of going into offices in person.

-The Celebration of Learning, Thursday, May 6, will be held as usual, and likely will be a virtual event this year.
+The Celebration of Learning, Thursday, May 6, will be held as usual, and will be a virtual event this year.
 Regular classes will not be held on May 6.

 Residential Life and Dining Services